shaiss/QuestDesigner/Near_Legion_Builder_Track.md

 **B-I-7.
 Feedback ticket on a prototype**

 - Task.
 File one high-quality issue on a prototype from the catalog.
 - Evidence.
-Issue link with label “legion-feedback”.
+Issue link with label "legion-feedback".
 - Acceptance.
-TBD
+Issue demonstrates understanding of the codebase and provides actionable feedback.

+**B-I-8.
+Documentation improvement feedback**

+- Task.
+Review a prototype's README and suggest specific documentation improvements.
+- Evidence.
+Issue link with label "legion-feedback" and specific suggestions.
+- Acceptance.
+Feedback addresses real documentation gaps with concrete examples.

+**B-I-9.
+Code review feedback**

+- Task.
+Review a prototype's code and provide constructive technical feedback.
+- Evidence.
+Issue link with label "legion-feedback" and code-specific suggestions.
+- Acceptance.
+Feedback shows code analysis and suggests testable improvements.

 ## Ascendant pack